AnalystYuchels/requirement-analysis/README.md

 # What is Requirement Analysis?

-Requirement Analysis is a foundational phase in the Software Development Lifecycle (SDLC) where developers, business analysts, and stakeholders collaborate to identify, gather, and document the needs and expectations for a new or modified software system. _**This phase serves as the blueprint for all subsequent stages of development and plays a crucial role in ensuring that the final product effectively meets user demands**_.
+Requirement Analysis is a foundational phase in the Software Development Lifecycle (SDLC) where developers, business analysts, and stakeholders collaborate to identify, gather, and document the needs and expectations for a new or modified software system. _**This phase serves as the blueprint for all subsequent stages of development and plays a crucial role in ensuring that the final product effectively meets user demands.**_

 The process typically begins with elicitation, where information is collected through interviews, questionnaires, workshops, observations, and document reviews.
 This is followed by analysis and classification of the requirements into categories such as functional (what the system should do), non-functional (how the system should perform), and technical requirements.
 Validation and verification then ensure that the requirements are realistic, unambiguous, and aligned with business goals.
 Finally, documentation is prepared—often in the form of Software Requirement Specifications (SRS)—to guide developers and testers.